 Keystroke: Shift + F11

-This is DBT'S 'full-blown' spell checker.
-When the spell checker is launched, it will check either: (1) The highlighted text, if any, or (2) to the end of the document -- the top line of the dialog tells you which it is checking.
-If a misspelled word is found, it appears on the second line of the dialog, and is also highlighted where it appears in your document.
+This is DBT's full-featured spell checker.
+When the spell checker is launched, it checks either: (1) The highlighted text, if any, or (2) it checks to the end of the document.
+The top line of the dialog tells you which it is doing.
+If a misspelled word is found, it appears on the second line of the dialog, and it is also highlighted where it appears in your document.

 There are three controls in the dialog, two of which are normally dimmed.

-First is a set of radio buttons to determine if you wish to ignore the word once, ignore for this entire editing session (even if the word is found in another document), add it to the dictionary for all future sessions, or replace it.
+First, a set of radio buttons allows you to select whether to ignore the word once, ignore it for this entire editing session (even if the word is found in another document), add it to the spelling dictionary for all future sessions, or replace it.

 To check spelling without launching a dialog box, see

 Spell check features are not available when a braille file occupies the active window.

 Note: To check spelling throughout the whole document, press Ctrl + Home before starting the Spell Check.